Twitter undelivered error messages

 This page doesn't exist.

-- Explanation: This Bounced message comes directly from Twitter and indicates that something about the Twitter account being posted to has changed.
+- Explanation: This message comes directly from Twitter and indicates that something about the Twitter account being posted to has changed.

 Twitter: Internal error.